cchipman21804/EnterpriseCOBOLv6.3/README.md

 its way across the screen until it collides with the boundary and stabilizes into a block at generation #140.

+DCBNTEST.CBL
+"Decimal Binary Test"
+From page #10 of "More BASIC Computer Games - TRS-80 Edition" written in 1980 by David H. Ahl.
+This game tests your skills in binary-to-decimal and decimal-to-binary conversion.
+You are given twenty conversion trials.
+Numbers are chosen randomly and your score is printed at the end.
+The answer to any conversion you miss is displayed: if the next conversion is presented, you may assume you got the previous one correct.
+There are several possible modifications for this program such as timing the response, allowing the user to specify the number range, checking for duplicate numbers, or extending it to other bases.
+This program was written by Ted Park of Pacific Union College.
+It originally appeared in the Mar/Apr 1975 issue of Creative Computing magazine.
+Ported to COBOL by, Clifford A. Chipman 5/13/2022

 DHWSAVE.cbl
 "Domestic Hot Water Savings Calculator"
 Energy savings utility that calculates the savings from various changes to